Five of Swords Tarot Card Meaning

 Losses like this teach us to know ourselves and be better prepared for the next time.
 They teach us how and when to walk away from fights, which can often be harder than giving in, and so save ourselves from the greater damage of failure.

 Note that this card in the future position can sometime teach this querent this lesson without making them go through it.
 A reader can say, "Don't let yourself get into a fight with this person, you will lose," and if the querent listens, they will avoid having to learn the hard way how to be strong and walk away from such fights.

 Learn the Five of Swords tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to download The Tarot Reading Companion now.